PacketDev/Iris/README.md

 4. Afterward, run the server using `npm start`

-If everything works, the serveroutput should read 'Iris:Server running on port [8080]'
+If everything works, the server output should read `Iris:Server running on port [8080]`

 ## Running the frontend